-Professor Dr. M. A. Jalil
+M. A. Jalil

-Professor of Economics

-Eastern University, Dhaka

 Abstract: The main thrust of this study is to expose the present status of SMEs in Bangladesh with emphasis on employment generation in rural Bangladesh and how increasingly can SME products find place export basket.
 It has been shown that during the period 1980-81 to 2012-13, the structure of the economy has changed substantially-the contribution of industry in GDP has doubled from 17% to 33%, (and as usual the contribution of agriculture is decreasing continuously).
-As usual, as seen in many countries, industrialization starts from small-scale industries and then move to medium and large-scale industries and this is true in case of Bangladesh also.
+As usual, industrialization starts from small-scale industries and then move to medium and large-scale industries and this is true in case of Bangladesh also.
 Since our agriculture is already over-crowded, and for absorbing the increasing people, our dependence is on industry and more specific on SMEs both for employment generation and local resource mobilization.
-Government, in its policy formulation and investment programs allowing investors/entrepreneurs for investment outside cities.
-An effort has been made here to discuss in depth and from different angles, the prospects and problems faced by SMEs in our country and to suggest appropriate policies and actions at various level for accelerating development.
-These exercises boil down to ultimately selecting the new lead (thrust) sectors and opportunities in the context of current and emerging situations.
-Then comes, taking necessary actions at various levels by concerned authorities and program implementers.
-It was felt that vigorous attempts should be made in exploring, finding and organizing wider market for our products, both at home and abroad..
+Government, in its policy formulation and investment programs is allowing investors/entrepreneurs for investment outside cities.
+An effort has been made here to discuss the prospects and problems faced by SMEs in our country and to suggest appropriate policies and actions at various level for accelerating development.
+It is felt that vigorous attempts should be made in exploring, wider market for our products, both at home and abroad..

 Since we are eager to boost-up both production and see our products in world market, an analysis of structure and growth of exports and imports to identify the scope of diversification is required.
-The study concludes with the findings and some recommendations.